Best Disney Dining Plan Snack Credit Uses

 Now, you might be thinking, “who cares–is there really a bad way to use snack credits?!”
 The answer is an unequivocal yes.
 Walt Disney World’s Dining Plan is only worth the money if you use your credits in a savvy way.
 Otherwise, you’re better off simply paying out of pocket.
 The other plus side?
 The items that are an objectively better use of Disney Dining Plan snack credits usually taste better, too.
 Win win!

-One such item is Scrooge McDuck’s Billionaire Bacon Caramel Sundae from Dino-Bite Snacks (pictured at the very top of the post).
-Another is the Baked Macaroni & Cheese with Shrimp and Sweet Chili Sauce or Pulled Pork.
+One such item is Baked Macaroni & Cheese with Shrimp and Sweet Chili Sauce or Pulled Pork.
 Both are tasty, but we recommend the pulled pork.
 In fact, Animal Kingdom is probably the best option for savory snacks that offer a good use of Disney Dining Plan credits.

 There are a variety of other pricey options that are also inventive and ambitious, so keep your eye out while you roam Animal Kingdom!
 Additionally, consult our Best Snacks at Disney’s Animal Kingdom.
 Not all of those offer great bang for buck on the Disney Dining Plan, but they are all delicious!

-5. Epcot Bakeries – Epcot has two stellar bakeries (and several other good snack stops–just read our Snacking Around the World in Epcot post for other locations) in the World Showcase.
+7. EPCOT Bakeries – Epcot has two stellar bakeries (and several other good snack stops–just read our Snacking Around the World in EPCOT post for other locations) in the World Showcase.
 Actually, Epcot has 3 of the 5 Top Bakeries at Walt Disney World.

 The top 2 are Les Halles Boulangerie & Patisserie and our #1 bakery, Kringla Bakeri og Kafe.
-There are about 15 items in each of these bakeries that each exceed $3.75, which, in my mind, qualifies them as reasonably good values.
-Several other items are above $4, making them excellent values.
-It doesn’t hurt that just about everything at these bakeries is delicious!
+There are about a dozen items in these bakeries that each exceed $6, which qualifies them as reasonably good values.
+Several other items are even more expensive and are thus excellent values as a result.
+It also doesn’t hurt that just about everything at these bakeries is delicious!

 6. “Homemade” Ice Cream Cookie Sandwiches – These are not the ice cream sandwiches that you can find at various ice cream carts every 10 feet in Walt Disney World (I really think there might be more of them than there are DVC kiosks!).